 - Video-assisted Thoracic Surgery (VATS), a minimally invasive procedure that involves the insertion of a thoracoscope (a tiny camera) and surgical instruments into small incisions in the chest.
 Open lung resection for cancer often requires a large thoracotomy incision with spreading of the ribs.
 VATS lobectomy uses three small incisions without any spreading of the ribs.
 A camera is used to assist the dissection of sensitive blood vessels and lung structures.
 Less pain and quicker recovery are the goals.
 If chemotherapy is necessary after surgery, patients are healthier and can more reliably begin their adjuvant additional therapy.

-- Image Guided Video Assisted Thoracoscopic Surgery (IVATS), a new technique pioneered last year at the BWH where minimally invasive thoracic surgery is combined with live CT scanning in the operating room to precisely pinpoint the location and margins of the nodule or tumor to be removed.
+- Image Guided Video Assisted Thoracoscopic Surgery (IVATS), a new technique pioneered at BWH where minimally invasive thoracic surgery is combined with live CT scanning in the operating room to precisely pinpoint the location and margins of the nodule or tumor to be removed.
 This is particularly appropriate for very small suspicious nodules which are otherwise difficult to find during conventional surgery.

 - Endoscopic Stent Placement: An endoscope is a thin, tube-like instrument.
 It may be used to place a stent in an airway blocked by abnormal (cancerous) tissue, helping a patient to breathe more easily.